 Alternatively, you might also be a small player that has carved out a profitable niche.

 Another representation of Phase Two lead generation could be a business that has no strong competitors.
 In which case, it’s possible that your lead generation efforts are simply “good enough” relative to the lack of strong competition.
-Regardless, this can make for a successful business — for now.
+This can make for a successful business — for now.

 Of course, even the concept of “success” itself is relative.
-For some business owners, having a profitable business with happy customer and employees is a model of success.
+For some business owners, having a profitable business with happy customers and employees is a model of success and significant expansion beyond that may not be desired.

 Success today should be enjoyed.
 But the hard reality is that it can go away.

-Hence, the surest way to achieve long-term success for any business is continual expansion, which is an apt segue into Phase Three of lead generation.
+Hence, the surest way to achieving long-term success for any business is continual expansion, which is an apt segue into Phase Three of lead generation.

 LEAD GENERATION: PHASE THREE – MARKET DOMINANCE